Doubravník: History

 The first written mention of Doubravník is from 1208, when a Franciscan convent was founded here and a church consecrated to the Holy Cross already stood here.
+The most notable owners of Doubravník were the Pernštejn family.

+Demographics

+Transport

+Doubravník is located on the railway line Žďár nad Sázavou–Tišnov.

 Sights

-The Church of the Exaltation of the Holy Cross includes the tomb of the Mitrovský family from 1867.
+The main landmark is the Church of the Exaltation of the Holy Cross.
+It was built in the Gothic-Renaissance style in 1535–1541.
+It is the only religious building in the country that is made of marble.
+The church includes the neo-Gothic tomb of the Mitrovský family from 1867.
 The tomb contains 19 cast iron sarcophagi with craft, historical and architectural value.

 The town square contains preserved old houses.
 The house No. 35 is older than the church and has valuable Gothic gate.